Migration trends (1/)

 Read more

-2018-2021 shows the diminishing importance of high quality of life in Lithuania as a factor for return migration.
-In 2018, 41.6 % of respondents identified this reason, while in 2021, the high quality of life figured in only 7.7 % of responses of Lithuanians who live abroad.
+Nevertheless, the high quality of life in Lithuania rarely is cited as a factor for returning to Lithuania.
+In 2018, 41.6% of respondents identified this reason, while in 2023, the quality of life was only mentioned by 16% of respondents.

 Foreigners